W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 Works for vertical views such as sections or elevations.

-Set Top & Base from MEMORY - Views on Selected Sheets
+## <a id="set-top-base-from-memory-views-on-selected-sheets"></a> Set Top & Base from MEMORY - Views on Selected Sheets

 Sets top and base of all views on selected sheets with values saved in Memory.